rspamd/rspamd.com/doc/quickstart.md

 - a backend for tokens storage and cache of learned messages by [statistical module](configuration/statistic.html) (BAYES classifier)
 - a fuzzy storage backend (optional)
-- a key-value cache storage by [many Rspamd modules](configuration/redis.html#introduction)
+- key-value cache storage by [many Rspamd modules](configuration/redis.html#introduction)
 - greylisting (delaying of suspicious emails)
-- rate limiting
+- rate-limiting
 - whitelisting of reply messages (storing reply message IDs to avoid certain checks for replies to our own sent messages)

-Installation of Redis is quite straightforward: install it using the preferred way for your OS (e.g. from packages), start redis-server with the default settings (it should listen on local interface using port 6379) and you are done.
-You might also want to limit memory used by Redis at some sane value:
+Installation of Redis is quite straightforward: install it using the preferred way for your OS (e.g. from packages), start redis-server with the default settings (it should listen on the local interface using port 6379) and you are done.
+You might also want to limit the memory used by Redis at some sane value:

     maxmemory 500mb
     maxmemory-policy volatile-ttl